This Is How We 2020

 Stay in virtual touch with family and friends through phone calls, video chat and

 social media.
 Be on guard for sadness, anxiety or depression in yourself or others

 while physical distancing.

-Call Counseling and Psychiatry at 803-777-5223 to speak with a counselor about any
+Students should call Counseling and Psychiatry at 803-777-5223 to speak with a counselor

-concerns.
-Faculty and staff should also call if they have concerns about a student.
+about any concerns.
+Faculty and staff should also call if they have concerns about

 Call 911 if you or someone you know is considering harming themselves or someone else.

 Crisis Test Line: Text HELLO to 741741 (Free, 24/7 and confidential)